kubeflow/website/content/en/docs/components/pipelines/v2/author-a-pipeline/pipelines.md

     max_accuracy(models=dsl.Collected(train_model_task.outputs['model']))
 ```

 Downstream tasks might consume `dsl.Collected` outputs via an input annotated with a `List` of parameters or a `List` of artifacts.
-For example, `max_accuracy` in the preceding example has the input `models` with type `Output[List[Model]]`, shown by the following component definition:
+For example, `max_accuracy` in the preceding example has the input `models` with type `Output[List[Model]]`, as shown by the following component definition:

 ```python
 from kfp import dsl